microsoft/Windows-IoT-Samples/SpeechTranslator/CS/README.md

 1. Install the Windows ADK for Windows 10, version from [here](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit)
     - Ensure that "Imaging And Configuration Designer" (ICD) is selected.
     - Install to the default location.
-2. Install the Windows IoT Core ADK Add-Ons from [here](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit)
+2. Install the Windows IoT Enterprise ADK Add-Ons from [here](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit)
     - Install to the default location.

 ### Setup your IoT Device